No Mercy (2000): Storylines

-No Mercy featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War and SmackDown!—The World Wrestling Federation's (WWF) television programs.
+No Mercy featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War, and SmackDown!—The World Wrestling Federation's (WWF) television programs.
 Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

 Two predominant rivalries heading into No Mercy were created at the same time.
-The one was between The Rock and Kurt Angle for the WWF Championship and the other was between Triple H and Chris Benoit.
-At Unforgiven, Triple H defeated Angle in a No Disqualification match and Rock retained the WWF Championship against Benoit, The Undertaker and Kane in a Fatal Four-Way match.
-On the September 28 edition of SmackDown!, Angle and Benoit defeated Rock and Triple H in a tag team match.
+The one was between The Rock, and Kurt Angle for the WWF Championship, and the other was between Triple H, and Chris Benoit.
+At Unforgiven, Triple H defeated Angle in a No Disqualification match, and Rock retained the WWF Championship against Benoit, The Undertaker, and Kane in a Fatal Four-Way match.
+On the September 28 edition of SmackDown!, Angle, and Benoit defeated Rock, and Triple H in a tag team match.
 On the October 2 edition of Raw is War, Benoit helped Angle in defeating Triple H to become the number one contender for the WWF title at No Mercy.
-As a result, Triple H and Benoit began feuding.
+As a result, Triple H, and Benoit began feuding.
 On the October 9 edition of Raw is War, the WWF Commissioner Mick Foley announced that Triple H would wrestle Benoit at No Mercy.

-Another predominant storyline heading into the event was over the attacker of Stone Cold Steve Austin as Austin continued his search of his attacker at Survivor Series.
-On the October 9 episode of Raw is War, Rikishi revealed that he had run down Austin with the car in the parking lot and he did it for The Rock because WWF always held back the Samoans.
+Another predominant storyline heading into the event was over the attacker of Stone Cold Steve Austin as Austin continued his search for his attacker at Survivor Series.
+On the October 9 episode of Raw is War, Rikishi revealed that he had run down Austin with the car in the parking lot, and he did it for The Rock; because WWF always held back the Samoans.
 On the October 12 episode of SmackDown!, Commissioner Mick Foley announced that Austin and Rikishi would wrestle in a No Holds Barred match at No Mercy.

 At Unforgiven, Hardy Boyz (Matt Hardy and Jeff Hardy) defeated Edge and Christian in a Steel Cage match to win the WWF Tag Team Championship.
 The next night on Raw is War, Hardy Boyz defeated Edge and Christian in a Ladder match to retain the titles and the WWF Commissioner Mick Foley had stipulated before the match that it would be Edge and Christian's last title shot if they lost.
 On the October 9 episode of Raw is War, Edge and Christian interfered under the disguise of Los Conquistadores in Hardy Boyz' Tag Team Championship defense against Tazz and Raven but failed in preventing Hardy Boyz from winning the match.
 A week later on SmackDown!, Los Conquistadores won a tag team Battle Royal, last eliminating Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) to become the number one contenders for the Tag Team Championship at No Mercy.